Neshoba County Lake

 best methods this time of year.
 There are no current

 reports at this time.

-island.
-Tipping with a small minnow could help increase your
+along the grass line.
+Tipping with a small minnow could help

-made in 2 to 3 feet of water.
-The best luck has been with
+increase your chances.
+The best luck has been with blue/white,

-blue/white, black/green, and solid green jigs this past week.
-The
+black/green, and solid green jigs this past week.

 A lake depth map can be accessed at the link